chesterchong/TickTick-Windows-423/README.md

 Installation
 ------------
-1. Install TickTick v3.8.0 (Available in official website)
+1. Install TickTick v3.8.0 or 3.912 (Available in official website)
 2. Copy paste the TickTick.exe into install directory
 3. Voila !